akrumel/f.lux/docs/overview.md

 * `propertyDidUpdate` - revirtualization completed
 * `propertyWillUnshadow` - property is being removed from the state tree

-The motivating use for the life-cycle was inegrating with state changes external to the application code.
+The life-cycle motivating use case was integrating with state changes external to the application code.
 External state changes examples include:

 * web socket messages - a property can register for web socket messages when shadowed and unregister upon unshdadowing.
 This puts the logic for how to handle the message colocated with the other functions associated with that state property making the application logic easier to reason about and debug.
 * push notifications - a dedicated state property can register for push notifications and store the associated information in a single location for the UI to process.
 Changes to the notification property will trigger a store change and provide a known state tree location to inspect.
 With a shadow function to `clear()` the notification the UI can remove the notification after performing any necessary UI update.